-The Jack Tarver Library in Macon serves primarily undergraduates through the College of Liberal Arts, the Macon programs of the Stetson School of Business and Economics, the Tift College of Education, the School of Engineering, the Townsend School of Music, the College of Continuing and Professional Studies and the English Language Institute.
+The Jack Tarver Library in Macon serves primarily undergraduates through the College of Liberal Arts, the Macon programs of the Stetson School of Business and Economics, the Tift College of Education, the School of Engineering, the Townsend School of Music, Penfield College and the English Language Institute.

-The Monroe F. Swilley Jr. Library in Atlanta serves the College of Pharmacy and Health Sciences, the McAfee School of Theology, the Atlanta programs of Business and Economics, Education and the College of Continuing and Professional Studies, the English Language Institute, and the Georgia Baptist College of Nursing.
+The Monroe F. Swilley Jr. Library in Atlanta serves the College of Pharmacy and Health Sciences, the McAfee School of Theology, the Atlanta programs of Business and Economics, Education and Penfield College, the English Language Institute, and the Georgia Baptist College of Nursing.

 The Medical Library and Peyton T. Anderson Learning Resources Center offer a variety of materials that support the Medical School's problem-based curriculum, graduate programs, faculty research and development and community health interests.